vanStaen/rewaer/Readme.md

 You can access the deployed version under: https://rewaer-backend.herokuapp.com/

-Here is a curl exemple to access the pictures endpoint:`curl --location --request GET 'https://rewaer-backend.herokuapp.com/api/pictures'`
+Here is a curl exemple to access the pictures endpoint:`curl --location --request GET 'https://rewaer-backend.herokuapp.com/api/users'`

+### Debug

+To access heroku's log, run `heroku logs --tail` in the terminal.
-The log can be seen at https://rewaer-backend.herokuapp.com/log
+The log's saved by the index.js page can be seen at https://rewaer-backend.herokuapp.com/log

 ## DATABASE